Kalif Raymond Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Season Stats

-- Raymond has seen the ball thrown his way six times in the red zone this season, 9.7% of his team's 62 red zone pass attempts.
+- With six targets in the red zone this season, Raymond has been on the receiving end of 9.7% of his team's 62 red zone pass attempts.

+- The Lions, who rank 28th in the NFL in points scored, have dropped back to pass 58.3% of the time while running the football 41.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Raymond's matchup with the Packers.